Zakaria Taher Sumon

-Zakaria Taher Sumon is a Bangladesh Nationalist Party politician and the former Member of Parliament of Comilla-7.
+Zakaria Taher Sumon is a Bangladesh Nationalist Party politician and a former member of parliament for Comilla-7.

 Career

 Sumon was elected to parliament from Comilla-7 as a Bangladesh Nationalist Party candidate in 2004 by election.
-The by-election was called following the death of Abu Taher, sumon's father and incumbent Member of Parliament.
-He provided an office to former Prime Minister Khaleda Zia to use as the Office of the Chairperson of Bangladesh Nationalist Party in Gulshan in October 2008.
+The by-election was called following the death of Abu Taher, sumon's father and incumbent member of parliament.
+He provided an office to former Prime Minister Khaleda Zia to use as the office of the chairperson of the Bangladesh Nationalist Party in Gulshan in October 2008.